rdevries-thoughtworks/leap_se/pages/docs/platform/upgrading/upgrade-0-8.md

     server# iptables -A INPUT -p tcp --dport 5984 --jump REJECT
     ```

-1. restore the backup, this will take approximately the same amount of time as the backup took above:

-    ```
-    workstation$ leap ssh <couchdb-node>
-    server# cd /srv/leap/couchdb/scripts
-    server# time ./couchdb_restoreall.sh
-    ```
+### Step 6: Import Data into CouchDB

+<%= render :partial => 'docs/platform/common/bigcouch_migration_end.md' %>

 ### Step 5: Deploy everything

-When you have upgraded all nodes to Jessie, you are ready to deploy:
+Now that you've upgraded all nodes to Jessie, and migrated to CouchDB, you are ready to deploy LEAP Platform 0.8 to the rest of the nodes:

     workstation$ cd <provider directory>
     workstation$ leap deploy

-### Step 6: Test things are working
+### Step 6: Test and cleanup

-    workstation$ leap test

-### Step 7: Cleanup

-1. Remove old bigcouch data dirrectory on the couchdb node in `/opt`, after you double checked everything is in place

-### Step 8: Relax

-1. Relax, enjoy a refreshing beverage.
+<%= render :partial => 'docs/platform/common/bigcouch_migration_finish.md' %>